allantim/weatherprofile/readme.md

 ```bash
 make db-up
 ```
-Run WeatherTrackerApplication with a profile of dev.
+Run WeatherTrackerApplication with a Spring profile of dev.

 Run the tests in : src/test/http/rest-http.http
 As per instructions above.